ckuelker/quick-guide-en-us/Dev/Python/Package/packaging-python-projects.md

 vim setup.py
 ```

-The contents of `setup.py`, replace `YOUR-USERNAME-HERE` with your user name.
+The contents of `setup.py`, replace `YOUR-USERNAME-HERE` with your username.
-And probably also update others, like URL to your repository and e-mail
+And probably update others as well, like the URL to your repository and your
-address.
-(That is a guess, the tutorial gives no information about this).
+email address.
+(This is a guess, the tutorial does not give any information
+about this).

 ```
 import setuptools